irmen/Pyro4/docs/source/nameserver.rst

 By far the easiest way to locate the Pyro name server is by using the broadcast lookup mechanism.
 This goes like this: you simply ask Pyro to look up the name server and return a proxy for it.
 It automatically figures out where in your subnet it is running by doing a broadcast and returning the first Pyro name server that responds.
+The broadcast is a simple UDP-network broadcast, so this means it usually won't travel outside your network subnet (or through routers) and your firewall needs to allow UDP network traffic.

 There is a config item ``BROADCAST_ADDRS`` that contains a comma separated list of the broadcast addresses Pyro should use when doing a broadcast lookup.
 Depending on your network configuration,